 - Enjoy fresh produce from your garden by planting beans, beetroot, carrot, Chinese cabbage, lettuce, radish, silverbeet and tomato.
 Don't forget to harvest regularly to encourage more growth!

-- Boost houseplants with seaweed tonic.
-But before applying, place plants outside under cover, so the smell doesn’t fill the house.
+- Boost houseplants with Amgrow Seaweed Solution - but before applying, place plants outside under cover, so the smell doesn’t fill the house.
 You can leave the plant outside for the day.

 - Feed your ferns and palms a suitable slow-release fertiliser.
 Check the strength of the fertiliser before applying, as it can be too strong for particular plants.

 - Trim any spring-flowering plants which have finished blooming to keep your garden looking tidy.

 - Snip off old blooms from rose plants which have finished flowering and fertilise well.